The Generalized Matrix Separation Problem: Algorithms: Introduction

-The convex optimization problem \eqref{equ:p} is novel, and in this paper, we address the iterative steps for solving \eqref{equ:p} using ADMM in detail.
+The setup \eqref{equ:M0} and the convex optimization problem \eqref{equ:p} are new.
+In this paper, we address the iterative steps for solving \eqref{equ:p} using ADMM in detail.
 ADMM was introduced in \cite{glowinski1975approximation} and \cite{gabay1976dual}, and gained popularity due to its effectiveness in large-scale data analysis and its applications in signal processing and machine learning.
-We refer the reader to \cite{BS11} for an excellent review.
+Part of its appeal is that the algorithm’s updates lend themselves to parallel implementation.
+We refer the readers to \cite{BS11} for an excellent introduction.